Prag8855/aab/content/guides/german-health-insurance.md

 ### Benefits of public health insurance

 - **The cost is proportional to your income**
-    If you have a low income, you pay less.
-This is great if you have an unstable income, if you [lose your job](/guides/losing-your-job), or if you retire.
-If you just [started your business](/guides/start-a-business-in-germany) or if your income is not stable, choose public health insurance.[^27]
+    If you earn less money, your insurance is cheaper.
+If you have an unstable income, if you [lose your job](/guides/losing-your-job), or if you retire, your insurance stays affordable.
+If you just [started your business](/guides/start-a-business-in-germany), choose public health insurance.[^27]
 - **It's cheap for students**
-    Students pay around €{{GKV_COST_STUDENT|cur}} per month until they are 30 years old.
+    Students under 30 years old pay around €{{GKV_COST_STUDENT|cur}} per month.
 If you are under 30 years old, public is usually the best option.[^59]
 - **It covers your family for free**
     Your children and your unemployed spouse get [free health insurance](#free-health-insurance).
 Private health insurance charges for each person you cover.
 If you have more than 2 children, public is usually the cheapest option.[^12]
-- **It's easy to use**
+- **It's simple**
     When you go to the doctor, you show your [insurance card](/glossary/Gesundheitskarte), and you get healthcare.
-You never need to think about coverage, [deductibles](/glossary/Selbstbeteiligung) or reimbursement.
-There is no paperwork; it just works.
+You don't need to worry about coverage, [deductibles](/glossary/Selbstbeteiligung) or reimbursement.
+There are no surprises; it just works.
-- **It's not tied to your health**
+- **The cost is not tied to your health**
-    You don't pay more if you have serious health conditions, or if you use your health insurance all the time.
+    If you are over 45 years old or you have pre-existing health conditions, public health insurance is usually the cheapest option.
+Private health insurers might reject you, or charge a lot more.

 ### Disadvantages of public health insurance

-- **It's expensive if you have a high income**
+- **High earners pay more**
-    If you have a high income, you pay more.
-If you are young and healthy when you join, private health insurance can be better *and* cheaper.[^58]
+    If you have make a lot of money, you pay more.
+If you are young, healthy and well-paid, private health insurance can be better *and* cheaper.[^58]
-- **It's harder to get doctor appointments**[^13]
+- **Doctor appointments are harder to get**[^13]
-    It's hard to find a psychotherapist, psychiatrist, gynaecologist, paediatrician or urologist.
-Those who accept public health insurance are booked for weeks or months.
+    It can take weeks or months to see a specialist.
+Psychotherapists, psychiatrists, gynaecologists, paediatricians and urologists that accept public health insurance are hard to find.
 If you want to see a doctor quickly, private health insurance is much better.
-- **It does not cover special treatments**
+- **Special treatments are not covered**
-    Public health insurance covers *necessary* care.
-You get the most cost-effective treatment.[^43] If you want fancier treatments, you must pay for the price difference.
-For example, it only covers amalgam tooth fillings, not fancy composite fillings.
-It only covers basic teeth cleanings, twice per year.
-Eyeglasses are rarely covered.
-If you want better coverage and better treatment, choose private health insurance.[^81]
+    Public health insurance covers the cheapest effective treatment.[^43] To get better treatments and better coverage, choose private health insurance.[^81]
+- **It's not available to everyone**
+    If you come from outside the [EU](/glossary/European%20Union), and you are self-employed or a student over 30, you can't get public health insurance.
+You must get [private](/glossary/private%20Krankenversicherung) or [expat](/glossary/Expat%20health%20insurance) health insurance instead.
+There are [some exceptions](/guides/german-health-insurance/for-freelancers).

 ### Best public health insurance